- Wills & Estate Planning

 To preserve particular assets

-Many people have agreements within the family that particular assets shall pass to specified individuals.
+Many families have verbal agreements that particular assets shall pass to specified individuals.
 This can only be a legally binding arrangement on death through your Will.
 You need legal advice to check whether the arrangement is feasible and whether it shall have any financial repercussions.